PriyankaNaikade/Deploying-ML-Model-on-Azure-using-Docker-Container/README.md

       - **requirements.txt** - In this file, we specify the dependencies fo the application, i.e., list of modules and its specific version.
       - **Dockerfile** - This file consists of set of instructions needed to create a docker image, when run generates its live instance alias docker container (that will package the applications and its dependencies together).

-2. Test Data File Folder consists of a test file for testing the application.
+2. Test Data File Folder consists of a test file (with 2 sample records) for testing the application.

 3. Documentation Folder consists of a file describing the end-to-end ML deployment procedure in a detailed manner.